Updated: May 29, 2025

 The Algarve is a great location to find a beachfront property.
 The Lisbon coast and the Alentejo region offer access to some of Portugal’s beautiful beaches and so are also good options for looking for beachfront properties.

-A quick search online using the keywords that match your criteria, such as “buy house Portugal close to the beach” will provide you with an overview of what you can find, after which you can speak with an experienced real estate professional to discuss your options.
+A quick search online using the keywords “buy house Portugal close to the beach” or “buy house in Portugal by the beach” will provide you with an overview of top locations, after which you can speak with an experienced real estate professional to discuss your options.

 Why buy property in Portugal?

-There are many reasons to buy Portugal homes: The country is safe and stable, it has sunny weather year-round, the landscapes are diverse, forming part of the Iberian Peninsula, and there is a low cost of living, excellent healthcare, and a wide range of international schools.
+There are many reasons to buy property in Portugal: The country is safe and stable, ranking in seventh place in the 2024 Global Peace Index.
+The country has sunny weather year-round, the landscapes are diverse, forming part of the Iberian Peninsula, and there is a low cost of living, excellent healthcare, and a wide range of international schools.

 What are the best Portuguese cities to invest in?